This corpus uses the Universal Dependencies (UD) annotation scheme as implemented in the UD Russian SynTagRus treebank.

 VerbForm, Voice, etc.

-Click a POS tag to see all morphological categories and values attested in UD Russian SynTagRus.
+Click on a POS tag to see the morphological categories and values attested in UD Russian SynTagRus.

 Adpositions (mostly prepositions) are typically not inflected in UD Russian SynTagRus, so they usually have no morphological features